Ever Wonder Why Those Four Faces Made Mount Rushmore?

 Serving as the 16th President of the United States from 1861 to 1865, Abraham Lincoln lead the country through some of its darkest years.
 Lincoln is considered by many scholars to be the greatest president our nation has ever had.
 He was instrumental in the abolishment of slavery and is credited with setting in motion the work to preserve the United States after the Civil War.
 On April 14, 1865, Lincoln was assassinated while attending a play at Ford’s Theater in Washington, D.C.
 He died on April 15th.

 Standing before these iconic faces sparks a unique sense of patriotism and is an experience unlike anything else.
 Stick around for the Evening Lighting Ceremony to make your Mount Rushmore visit truly monumental and be sure to check off these other experiences at the memorial.
-Greet more presidents after or before your visit to Mount Rushmore by touring the City of Presidents in Downtown Rapid City.
+Intrigued by this presidential history?
+Expand your knowledge with the free City of Presidents audio tour in Rapid City.
+Fun and educational for all ages, you'll discover which president kept a gator in the White House bathtub and which wore dentures carved from hippopotamus teeth.
+Find more things to do during your time in Rapid City by requesting our Official Guide here